Thabeban, Queensland: Education

 Thabeban State School is a government primary (Prep-6) school for boys and girls at 270 Goodwood Road (24.8983°S 152.3636°E).
 In 2018, the school had an enrolment of 138 students with 12 teachers (10 full-time equivalent) and 29 non-teaching staff (19 full-time equivalent).

+There are no secondary schools in Thabeban.
+The nearest government secondary schools are Bundaberg State High School in Bundaberg South to the north and Kepnock State High School in Kepnock to the north-east.

+There are a number of non-government schools in Bundaberg and its suburbs.